djagerif/comfort2mqtt/DOCS.md

   ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/fd7b947d-3787-4a13-a0f1-78e45e1ba9a0)

+Even though this is a mostly Python implementation, it's currently only tested on an amd64 platform.
+It has been developed on 64-bit Alpine Linux, other platforms remain untested and it's not clear if it will work or not.

-:information_source: **Please note:** The add-on requires configuration to connect with Home Assistant and the Comfort II Ultra alarm system.
+:information_source: **Please note:** This add-on requires configuration to connect with Home Assistant and Comfort II Ultra alarm system.

+## Home Assistant Configuration

 Manual Sensor creation is required in your configuration.yaml file.
 Samples are shown below.